antonbezr/Min-Sudoku/README.md

 ## Features

-1. Dark/Light theme - Comfortably adjust the theme based on your preference/setting.
+1. Dark/Light theme - Adjust the theme based on your preference/environment.
 2. Easy, Medium, and Hard difficulty - Play at your preferred difficulty.
 3. Import custom Sudoku - Play any Sudoku you want (ex: NYT daily Sudokus).
 4. Sudoku share - Send a link to your friends so you can play the same puzzle.